JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/ollama.md

 ## Conenct Ollama Models
 - Download Ollama at the following link: [ollama.ai](https://ollama.ai/)
 - Install Ollama and then run this command ```ollama pull codellama```
-- You can get more models like: **llama2, llama2:13b and llama2:70b**
+- You can get more models like: **mistral, llama2, llama2:13b and llama2:70b**
 ## Ollama Models available in Code GPT
 - llama2
 - llama2:13b